subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Something that was realized pretty early in the study of spin glasses is that below the critical temperature, their free energy landscape is quite unlike that for magnetic ferromagnetic materials.
 It consists of multipe peaks and valleys as shown in figure 14 which seem to be quite random and it leads to the observation that a spin glass has an infinite nuber of phases potentially.
 But is there an order that exists within this randomness?
 The discovery that there is indeed an order is one of the triumphs of physics, and it won Giorgio Parisi the Nobel Prize in 2024.

-*Because of the quenched disorder, every energy function $E$ in a spin glass is different from all others, since every sample corresponds to a different set of coupling $J_{ij}$.
-Even though samples are microscopically different, the display the same macroscopic behavior on the average.*

 ### Order Parameters in a Spin Glass System

 Recall that for the case of Ising model the magnetized phase was characterized by the fact that the average magnetization $m$ was non-zero.
-Note that a single phase can have multiple configuraions of spins, and define the average spin value at site $i$, $E(\sigma_i)$ as the average over all these configurations.
+Note that for a given value of $m$, the system can have multiple configuraions of spins, and define the average spin value at site $i$, $E(\sigma_i)$ as the average over all these configurations.
 If $E(\sigma_i) = m_i$, then for $T < T_c$, the average over all the $N$ sites is given by

 $$ q = {1\over N}\sum_i m_i = m  $$

-$m\ne 0$ due to the fact that the a majority of atoms are pointing in the same direction in the magnetized phase.
+and $m\ne 0$ due to the fact that the a majority of atoms are pointing in the same direction in the magnetized phase.
 In the SK model $q$ cannot be used to characterize the magnetized phase since ${1\over N}\sum_i m_i = 0$ even for a single realization of the random variables $J_{ij}$, and this is due to the fact that these interactions are symmetrically distributed around the origin  as a result of which the spins are randomly oriented even in equilibrium (at low temperature).

 So how can we characterize the magnetized phase in the SK model?